 Why: Pumpkins sculptured into spooky scarecrows, frightening spiders and sneaky snakes await you.
 Kids of all ages are encouraged to wear costumes for a daily parade through the Adventure Garden.
 A variety of special events are scheduled, such as Pumpkin Carving and a Spooky Nighttime Adventure, where kids trick-or-treat along the garden’s paths.

-When: October weekends
+When: Weekends through October 31

 How to get there: Take the Metro-North Harlem local line to Botanical Garden Station.
 Walk across Kazimiroff Boulevard to the Garden’s Mosholu Gate entrance.
 By subway, take the B, D, or 4 train to Bedford Park Blvd Station.
 From the station exit, take the Bx 26 bus east to the Garden’s Mosholu Gate entrance.
 Or walk eight blocks down the hill on Bedford Park Blvd to the end (approximately 20 minutes).
 Turn left onto Kazimiroff Blvd and walk one block to the Mosholu Gate entrance.